To Dance with the Dead in the Fell Moonlight

-For an archaeologist to posses such a talent was quite a boon, and such an extraordinary boon could not have been bestowed upon a scholar of greater merit.
-Early in her career, her insights and findings had caused a great deal of disturbance in the scientific community, and the justifiable reward for her diligence was the very prestigious title of gravedigger.
+For an archaeologist to possess such a talent was quite a boon, and such an extraordinary boon could not have been bestowed upon a scholar of greater merit.
+Early in her career, her insights and findings had caused a great deal of disturbance in the scientific community, and the moniker rewarded her for her diligence was gravedigger.
 Although in backroom conversations, the term was used to describe her talents a bit more callously.
 Joliette wasn’t blind to the insults, but she took an unaffected approach to her work, at least to all appearances.
-She practiced detachment with the discipline of an executioner: always the socially accepted smile upon her face, the required acquiescent gleam in her eye, and the resolve of cold steel edging against her spine.
+She practiced detachment with the discipline of an executioner.
+Always the socially accepted smile upon her face, the required acquiescent gleam in her eye, and the resolve of cold steel edging against her spine.
 Their mockery mattered little.
 She knew the Black Sea would prove them wrong, would prove them all wrong.

-And so through the twilight, through history’s history, its rubble and its tattered pages, she had come to this place, this hostile, wild, and isolated place.
+And so through the twilight, through history’s history, its rubble and its tattered pages, she had come to this place.
+This hostile, wild, and isolated place.
 Very much determined she had come, and very much alone.
-Her colleagues would mock her — their sharp words would cripple her in heart and in spirit — and the mountain would seduce her and break her for it.
-But Joliette could bear the pain: Tempered by sorrow, she could all but refuse it.
+Her colleagues would mock her.
+Their sharp words set about to cripple her in heart and in spirit, and the mountain would seduce her and break her for it.
+But Joliette could bear the pain.
+Tempered by sorrow, she could all but refuse it.

 Against a blackened sky, the leaden mist had thinned to a dread whisper, drifted away, allowing the sharp bitter light of the moon to obliterate all the stars and penetrate even the deepest recesses of the twilight.